Sadegh-Moayedizadeh/who-killed-uskar/notes/doors.md

 - Increment by one.
 - Decrement by one.

+Since door changes time and time is the higher most structure, then the door should be visible and controlled by time.
+Therefore the mapping between doors and their destination is defined in time.
+Since this mapping is defined in time then doors are something prebuilt and probably by the gods or whoever built the rooms and all other stuff.

 ### Direction
 A door can only be one-way.
 You can pass a door and get into a room but necessariliy back.